mikemeyer91403/posetimer/README.md

 ## Dependencies
-I recommend that one builds this in a python venv, as there are some version dependencies between Tkinder and different versions of python.
+I recommend that one builds this in a python venv, as there are some version dependencies between Tkinter and different versions of python.
 I had some issues installing on my Mac running Tahoe because the version of Python they ship with MacOS was not compatible with the most recent Tcl/Tk releases.
-Apple's python gets the frameworks from Command Line Tools distribution, so if you've manually installed tkinder it will be put somewhere else.
+Apple's python gets the frameworks from Command Line Tools distribution, so if you've manually installed Tkinter it will be put somewhere else.
 Check out `INSTALL.md` for some tips, including Windows and Linux.

 To set up a venv (on the Mac, the syntax for Windows is different):
 ```